-3.3 The council strongly encourages the responsible authorities listed in Table 1 above to engage in the consultation process
+3.8 The council strongly encourages the responsible authorities listed in Table 1 above to engage in the consultation process regarding applications and raise any issue concerning the licensing objectives with the licensing authority.
+This may include submitting a representation if there are grounds to do so.

-- regarding applications and raise any points as representations to the licensing authority.
-This may include submitting an objection. - 3.4 Evidence-based representations provide the council, when acting as the licensing authority deciding on applications, with the best means of assessing the merits, or otherwise, of applications under consideration. - 3.5 While the type of representation and level of evidence will vary on a case-by-case basis, best practice would suggest representations should include wherever possible: - whether the representation is for or against the application - reference to concerns over the undermining or potential undermining of the Licensing Objectives (as determined by legislation and listed in the council's Licensing Policy) - evidence to support the above. - 3.6 The council encourages all responsible authorities to engage with applicants at the pre-application stage and give advice to assist applicants to amend their proposals to accommodate the issues raised and thus avoid the responsible authority making an objection.
+3.9 Evidence-based representations provide the council, when acting as the licensing authority deciding on applications, with the best means of assessing the merits, or otherwise, of applications under consideration.

+3.10 While the type of representation and level of evidence will vary on a case-by-case basis, best practice would suggest representations should include wherever possible:

+- whether the representation is for or against the application - reference to concerns over the undermining or potential undermining of the Licensing Objectives (as determined by legislation and listed in the council's Licensing Policy) - evidence to support the above.

+3.11 The council encourages all responsible authorities to engage with applicants at the pre-application stage and give advice to assist applicants to amend their proposals to accommodate the issues raised and thus avoid the responsible authority making an objection.
 Whether the responsible authority engages or not, and whether or not the applicant works with the responsible authority, does not fetter the responsible authority's discretion over whether or not to object to an application.
-If an objection has been received, the council will wish to see efforts or continued efforts on the part of both the applicant and the responsible authority to accommodate the concerns raised.
+If a representation has been received, the council will wish to see efforts or continued efforts on the part of both the applicant and the responsible authority to address the relevant issues.

-Temporary Event Notice applications
+Temporary Event Notices

-3.7 The police and the council's Environmental Health team are the only responsible authorities the law requires to be notified of and have the right to object to Temporary Event Notices (TENs).
-They have an ability to assist the licencing authority by making
+3.12 The police and the council's Environmental Health team are the only responsible authorities the law requires to be notified of and have the right to object to Temporary Event Notices (TENs).
+They have an ability to assist the licencing authority by making relevant representations during the consultation period following submission of a TEN.

-- appropriate objections during the consultation period following submission of a TEN. - 3.6 The format and content of representations are not defined in legislation or guidance.
-It would assist the licensing authority in their decision making if responsible authorities could include in their representations as much of the following information as possible in support of their position: - a commentary on past events at the venue / event - any evidence of breaches of relevant statutory requirements - a summary of complaints, if any, from the public concerning the premises.
+3.13 Subject to the requirements mentioned above, the format and content of representations are not defined in legislation or guidance.
+It would assist the licensing authority in their decision making if responsible authorities could include in their representations as much of the following information as possible in support of their position:

+- a commentary on past events at the venue / event - any evidence of breaches of relevant statutory requirements - a summary of complaints, if any, from the public concerning the premises.